kamskanagi/React-and-Nodejs-Projects/README.md

 # Note

-This repository container React and Nodejs real-world project
+This repository container React and Nodejs real-world projects.